react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

   },
 });
 ```

-If your app supports deep linking or runs on the Web, it is recommended to specify params that appear in the path pattern in the linking config.
-Any additional params (e.g. query params) can be specified in the component's props.

 If you have specified the params in `linking`, it's recommended to not specify them again in the component's props, and use `useRoute('ScreenName')` instead to get the correctly typed `route` object.